NSAntoine/SuccessorCLI/README.md

 ##### Notes:
-- The user must use eiher `--restore/-r` or `--no-restore/-n` depending on whether or not they want to execute the restore.
+- `--restore/-r` must be used if the user wants the restore to be executed.
 - If -`-mnt-point-path` is not used, then the default Mount Point is set to `/var/mnt/successor/`.

 # Project Status